Eduardoreisboattini/GitHub_PROJECT/README.md

     This repository serves as a personal log of my journey in learning programming languages ...
 ALMOST TOTTALY ... independently. <br>
     Through this project, I aim to document my progress, showcase the skills I have acquired, and provide insights into the projects I have completed.

-Whether you are a potential employer, fellow developer, or simply curious about my programming journey, this README will give you a comprehensive overview of my achievements and growth.
+Whether you are a potential employer, fellow developer, or simply curious about my programming journey, this repository will give you a comprehensive overview of my achievements and growth.

 <h2>Motivation</h2>
 The motivation behind this project is to demonstrate my dedication and passion for programming.